judith-tonhauser/how-projective/README.md

 # How projective is projective content?
 Gradience in projectivity and at-issueness

-This is the repository that accompanies the paper
+This is the repository that accompanies the following paper and data management use case (DMUC) chapter:

-"How projective is projective content?
-Gradience in projectivity and at-issueness", Judith Tonhauser, David I. Beaver, and Judith Degen (2018). *Journal of Semantics*, 35(3), pp. 495-542.
+- Tonhauser, Judith, Beaver, David I., and Degen, Judith (2018).
+How projective is projective content?
+Gradience in projectivity and at-issueness,  *Journal of Semantics*, 35(3), pp. 495-542.

-and the Data Management Use Case (DMUC)

-"Managing data for experimental semantics and pragmatics", Judith Degen and Judith Tonhauser (under review).
+- Tonhauser, Judith, Beaver, David I., and Degen, Judith (2022).
+Managing web experiments for psycholinguistics: An example from experimental semantics/pragmatics.
+In *A. Berez-Kroeker, B. McDonnell, E. Koller, and L. Collister(Eds.).
+Open Handbook of Linguistic Data Management*, pp. 539-546, The MIT Press. doi: 10.7551/mitpress/12200.001.0001.

 The directory `dmuc` contains the DMUC paper.